Acceptance and Commitment Therapy (ACT) for Anxiety

 What ACT Helps You Understand

-A Different Approach to Anxiety
+A Different Approach to Anxiety Therapy

 Instead of treating anxiety as something to eliminate, ACT helps you change your relationship with your internal experiences—your thoughts, emotions, and physical sensations.

 It’s how we get pulled into them, fight them, or organize our lives around avoiding them that keeps us stuck.
+And if we can learn to respond to them in more helpful ways, they can become our greatest informants and allies for a value-aligned life.

 When you learn how to relate to these experiences differently, they begin to have less power over you.

-How ACT Works
+How ACT Works For Anxiety

 ACT combines mindfulness, behavioral strategies, and values-based work to help you respond to anxiety in a more flexible and grounded way.

-Together, we’ll focus on helping you:
+Through ACT therapy for anxiety, we’ll focus on helping you:

 • Notice your thoughts without automatically believing or reacting to them